-After considering the reasons for the visit, the visit leader should check out the provider. www.oeapng.info 4.4h-Preliminary-visits-and-provider-assurances
+After considering the reasons for the visit, the visit leader should research and check out the provider.
+Further information regarding choosing a provider can be found through: www.oeapng.info 4.4g Selecting External Providers and Facilities.

 On residential, adventurous or overseas visits, leaders should check to see if the provider holds the LOtC Quality Badge or has specific National Accreditations (ABTA bonded, AALA licence, Adventuremark, etc.)